 There’s something about chocolate that just makes everything a little better.
 Whether you’re looking for a box of chocolates to give for Valentine’s Day or simply want to treat yourself, these local chocolate shops have a treat for every sweet tooth and occasion.

 Local chocolate maker Brad Churchill opened Choklat in 2008.
-His milk and dark chocolate bars come in multiple varieties that are made with different kinds of cocoa beans.
-Choklat also puts the power in your hands by offering made-to-order truffles.
+Along with milk and dark chocolate bars that come in multiple varieties, Choklat also puts the power in your hands by offering made-to-order truffles.
 You can create your ultimate truffle by choosing from dozens of fillings and coatings, as well as a milk, white or dark chocolate dip.
 Drinking chocolate and other chocolate confections are also available.
-Ask about Choklat's factory tours and chocolate-making workshops.

 3601B 21 St. N.E., 403-457-1419, choklat.com

 Downtown Calgary is home to the only Coppeneur chocolate shop in North America.
-Head downstairs to try one of its single-origin chocolate bars, filled bars, truffles, pralines or other treats.
-If you're unsure of what to get, you can't go wrong with the Dominican white chocolate bar with vanilla, which earned three stars at the World Chocolate Awards in 2015.
+Head downstairs to try one of its single-origin chocolate bars, filled bars, truffles, pralines and other treats.
+If you’re unsure of what to get, you can’t go wrong with the Dominican white chocolate bar with vanilla, which was entered into the World Chocolate Awards in 2015 and earned three stars.

 Lower level, 805 1 St. S.W., 587-351-6115, coppeneurchocolate.com

-Calgarians aren't the only ones who love Cochu Chocolatier; over the last two years, owner Anne Sellmer's chocolates have won numerous accolades from the International Chocolate Awards, The International Chocolate Salon and the Academy of Chocolate.
-Her creations range from ginger caramels to cherry gin bonbons featuring Eau Claire Distillery Cherry Gin.
+Calgarians aren’t the only ones who love Cochu Chocolatier; over the last few years, owner Anne Sellmer’s chocolates have won numerous accolades from the International Chocolate Awards, The International Chocolate Salon and the Academy of Chocolate.
+Her creations range from ginger caramels to the Screwdriver bonbon featuring Eau Claire Distillery Three Point Vodka.
 She also makes chocolate bars (try the caramelized white bar) and treats like sponge toffee and pretzels covered in chocolate.
 Click here for a list of retailers that carry Cochu Chocolatier products.

-Epiphanie Chocolate founder Debra Fleck makes more than 30 kinds of specialty chocolates in her Beltline shop, which are divided into signature and classic collections.
+Epiphanie Chocolate has been around for more than a decade and makes more than 30 kinds of specialty chocolates (divided into signature and classic collections) in its Beltline shop.
 Try flavours like the Tahitian blonde, salted caramel and the passion fruit heart.
-You can also pick up chococlate lollipops, their own hot chocolate mix and various baking ingredients.

 1417B 11 St. S.W., 403-370-4592, epiphaniechocolate.com

-This chocolate and candy shop has been in business for more than a century, so it's safe to say it knows more than a thing or two about sweet treats.
-Stop by its Inglewood store to try the huge range of treats, which includes pretzel rods, peanut or coconut brittle, chocolate bark, enrobed and molded chocolates, candies and more.
+This chocolate and candy shop has been in business for more than a century, so it’s safe to say it knows more than a thing or two about sweet treats.
+Stop by its Inglewood store to try the huge range of treats, which includes pretzel rods, enrobed and molded chocolates, peanut or coconut brittle, chocolate bark and more.

 1316 9 Ave.
 S.E., 403-275-5195, oliviers.ca